-For more information on best practice guidelines for the treatment of COPD please visit the Canadian Thoracic Society' Canadian Respiratory Guidelines for COPD website.
+For more information on best practice guidelines for the treatment of COPD please visit the Canadian Thoracic Society - COPD Guideline Library website.

 Emphasis is always to avoid harmful hypoxemia and hypercapnia by carefully titrating O_2 and monitoring arterial blood gases.